Sara Sharif: So badly injured mum 'did not recognise her' in mortuary

 In the interview - with the Polish television programme Uwaga! on the channel TVN - Olga Sharif said she had separated from Urfan Sharif in 2015.
 Originally Sara and her older brother had lived with their mother, but in 2019 the family court said they should live with their father, though she still had equal rights.

-Olga Sharif, who is originally from Poland and lives in the UK, said that at first she was able to see her two children regularly but then things got harder.
+Olga Sharif, who is originally from Poland but now lives in the UK, said that at first she was able to see her two children regularly but then things got harder.

 "Their stepmother wrote to me not to come anymore because the children did not want to see me," she told TVN.